-If you have a long drive to reach our office or need to wait a little bit before your appointment, you can take an over-the-counter pain reliever like ibuprofen to temporarily ease your toothache.
-This will make the discomfort more bearable and help you relax a little better when you arrive at our practice.
+If you have a long drive to reach our endodontic office or need to wait a little bit before your appointment, you can take an over-the-counter pain reliever like ibuprofen to temporarily ease your toothache.
+This will make the discomfort more bearable and help you relax a little better when you arrive at our endodontic office.

 Is GentleWave technology more comfortable than a traditional endodontic procedure?